Jimmie Nicol: With the Beatles

-Although John Lennon and Paul McCartney quickly accepted the idea of using an understudy, George Harrison threatened to pull out of the tour telling Epstein and Martin: "If Ringo's not going, then neither am I. You can find two replacements."
+Although John Lennon and Paul McCartney quickly accepted the idea of using a temporary substitute, George Harrison threatened to pull out of the tour telling Epstein and Martin: "If Ringo's not going, then neither am I. You can find two replacements."
 Martin recalled: "They nearly didn't do the Australia tour.
 George is a very loyal person.
 It took all of Brian's and my persuasion to tell George that if he didn't do it he was letting everybody down."
 Tony Barrow, who was the Beatles' press officer at the time, later commented: "Brian saw it as the lesser of two evils; cancel the tour and upset thousands of fans or continue and upset the Beatles."
+Nicol could play a variety of styles: rock and roll, jazz, big band, ska and blue beat.
+He was familiar with the Beatles catalogue, as he was one of the Ghost Squad of anonymous session musicians turning out sound-alike versions of current chart hits for a British budget label Top Six.
+Top Six, run by Australian businessman Bill Wellings, produced a cash-in album Beatlemania with 12 Beatles songs for just 14/11d.

 Starr stated that "it was very strange, them going off without me.
 They'd taken Jimmie Nicol and I thought they didn't love me any more – all that stuff went through my head."
 The arrangements were made very quickly, from a telephone call to Nicol at his home in West London inviting him to attend an audition/rehearsal at Abbey Road Studios, to packing his bags, all in the same day.
 At a press conference a reporter mischievously asked John Lennon why Pete Best, who had been the Beatles' previous drummer for two years but dismissed by the group on the eve of stardom, was not rehired, to which Lennon replied: "He's got his own group [Pete Best & the All Stars], and it might have looked as if we were taking him back, which is not good for him."